Happy New Year!

 Seeing my vision written down, made me feel great but I soon realized that if I wanted things to happen, I needed to take constant action.

-I wrote down action steps and dealing with my self esteem and self doubt issues on a daily basis.
+I wrote down action steps and committed to dealing with my self esteem issues on a daily basis.

 So far I've achieved 55% of the goals I wrote down in 2010, after all, I wrote down 4 pages of goals.

-Over the years, I’ve learned that it’s best to focus my energy on a maximum of 5 goals at a time.
+Focus your energy on a maximum of 5 goals at a time

 So with that in mind, I’ve written 4 personal finance/ career goals for 2015: